 Versace’s path to sustainability.

-Burberry’s shift towards ecological conscious commitment
+Burberry’s shift towards conscious ecological commitment

 A shift is imperative.
-Brands like Dior, Fendi, Givenchy and few others have also announced their partnership with UNESCO and plan to be leaders and front-runners in transparency of where they source their materials from and their supply chain.
+Brands like Dior, Fendi, Givenchy and a few others have also announced their partnership with UNESCO and plan to be leaders and front-runners in the transparency of where they source their materials from and their supply chain.